aamat-ausa/akitacode/README.md

 ## History log

+### Version 2.0.7

+- Fixed the problem with enviroments vector constants during method ``make()`` AKITA Testbench Document.

+- Fixed the classification problem during automatic vectorization of environments and situations.

 ### Version 2.0.6

 - The ``dict()`` method is added to the ``Information`` class to facilitate the handling of ARP files.